-Jo-Anne’s objective has always been to provide the best services to the children that she works with. so in January 1999, she started working privately in a part time capacity and by 2002 she was working full time.
-Jo-Anne then opened S.M.I.L.E.
-Therapy for Kids private practice that specializes in child development, to meet the demand for physiotherapy in children.
+Jo-Anne’s objective has always been to provide the best services to the children that she works with. so she opened S.M.I.L.E.
+Therapy for Kids a private practice that specializes in child development, to meet the demand for all areas of developmental and orthopaedic therapy in children.
 She continues to research and find the best treatments for all the children that are under her care and connects with specialists all over the world to achieve this.

-Jo-Anne also travels to various countries to provide the specialized CME therapy for Groups of families who request her services.
+She travels to various countries to provide therapy intensives for groups of families who request her services.
 Jo-Anne is looking forward to continue to mentor and train/teach new therapists to become stronger in this field and will carry on traveling and teaching as many people in as many places to help children all over the world.

 Jessica graduated from Queen’s University with her Masters in Physiotherapy in 2011.
 She has always had a passion for working with children.
 Jessica has been working in various clinic and home care paediatric settings gaining experience in orthopAedic, developmental and neurological conditions.
 She has completed post-graduate courses in but not limited to CME Level 1 and 2, Introduction to NDT, NDT for Children with Autism, 4 courses in Craniosacral Therapy, Paediatric Developmental Core, Soft Tissue release as well as her TheraTogs certification.
 She aspires to achieve her CME Level 3 training in the future.
 Jessica has a passion for dancing and has passed her pre-professional ballet exam through the Royal Academy of Dance.
 She is a member in good standing with the College of Physiotherapists of Ontario.